Primordial Quark Stars Made of Long-lived False Vacuum

-and the volume of the false vacuum crust ranges from $0$ to $\mathcal{O}(100)$ km$^3$.
-Thus the total vacuum energy $E_v$ of the crust can be as large as $10^{52}$ erg at maximum.
-If the nucleation chain further combusts the whole quark star, the immense energy released can be one or two orders of magnitude greater than that of the crust.
-The isotropic energy depends on the efficiency and the geometry
+If false vacuum undergoes the nucleation, the vacuum energy density is $\epsilon_v=(-\Delta\rho+3\Delta p)/4$, where $\Delta$ means the differences between true and false vacua, and the volume $V$ of false vacuum crust ranges from $0$ to $\mathcal{O}(100)$ km$^3$.
+The total vacuum energy $E_v=\epsilon_v V$ of the crust can be as large as $10^{52}$ erg at maximum.
+If the nucleation chain combusts the whole quark star, the immense total vacuum energy can be two orders of magnitude greater than that of the crust.
+We thus estimate the total vacuum energy with a upper limit of $10^{54}$ erg.